hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

            root@sawtooth-1# intkey show MyKey
            MyKey: 999

 #.
-You can can check whether a Sawtooth component is running by connecting to a
+You can check whether a Sawtooth component is running by connecting to a
    different container, then running the ``ps`` command.
 The container names are available in the kubeconfig file or on a pod's page on the Kubernetes dashboard.